leetebbs/Outsiders/README.md

 ## Name
 Outsiders NFT marketplace Built for the Moralis Avalanche Hackathon 21/22.

+## Ideas for improving Dapp.
+cancel sale functionality
+create a logo
+design frontpage and website design minting functionality (lazy minitnig or chage a fee?) make an offer if item is not for sale display details for nft when clicked on in modal ??? name attributes etc add collection when nft holder logs in with wallet (get collection address and add to collections). add fee to listing functionality

 ## Description
 NFT Marketplace on the Avalanche Fuji Testnet.
 Buy and Sell NFTs.